This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Serve Cowboy Caviar Dip

-Serve with tortilla chips or corn chips for dipping, or use this as a filling for lettuce wraps, or enjoy it straight from the bowl as a salad.
+Serve cowboy caviar with tortilla or corn chips for dipping, use it as a filling for lettuce wraps, or enjoy it straight from the bowl as a salad.
 You can also use it in burritos or tacos!

-Leftovers will keep well for up to 5 days, so it’s a delicious meal prep option.
-I don’t recommend adding avocado if you plan to store this for long, as it can turn brown overnight.
+Storage Tip: Leftovers will keep well for up to 5 days, so it’s a delicious meal prep option.
+I don’t recommend adding avocado if you plan to store this for a long time, as it can turn brown overnight.

 avocado added to bowl of cowboy caviar with a spoon.